Sophus55/Sophus55.github.io/Index.md

 ### Getting Started

 **Q: What is Paw Park Pulse?**
 A: Paw Park Pulse helps dog owners discover and explore dog parks in their area.
-You can find parks on a map, check in with friends, share reviews, and suggest park improvements—all built around a welcoming community.
+You can find parks on a map, check in with friends, share reviews, and suggest park information—all built around a welcoming community.

 **Q: What are the system requirements?**
 A: iOS 14.0 or later on iPhone or iPad.
 The app works best with location services enabled.